 - For placement of the filter, the right jugular vein is usually preferred due to its straighter route to the vena cava.
-An approach via the left jugular vein may be possible, depending on the patient's size and anatomy, and the location of any venous thromboses. - The filter may be repositioned prior to final deployment by carefully advancing the introducer sheath over the filter until right before the anchors; repositioning the system as desired; and again withdrawing the introducer sheath by reattaching it to the protection sheath hub, completely exposing the filter.
+An approach via the left jugular vein may be possible, depending on the patient's size and anatomy, and the location of any venous thromboses. - The filter may be repositioned prior to final deployment by carefully advancing the introducer sheath over the filter; repositioning the system as desired; and again withdrawing the introducer sheath by reattaching it to the protection sheath hub, completely exposing the filter.